matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 not useful to the client since it is not able to use it to determine which events are read.
 If a receipt points at an unknown event, the safest assumption is that other events in the room are unread i.e. there is no receipt.

+If a receipt is received for an event with negative order, the server should set the order in the receipt to zero.
+All events with negative order are understood to be read.

 Note that the `order` property for a particular event will probably be the same for every user, so will be repeated multiple times in an aggregated receipt